cellsjs/piscosour/docs/developers/get_started.md

 ## <a name="add-step"></a>3.
 Add the step `sayHello`

-To create the step, please go to the root of the receipt and execute the command `pisco add-step`:
+To create the step, please go to the root of the recipe and execute the command `pisco add-step`:

 ```
 $ pisco